phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

 <img src="doc/Page1.png">

-Study Buddy is an application that allows users to:
+StudyLink is an application that allows users to:

   * Register an account
   * Join /create a group